To determine if symptoms such as sensitivity of extremities to cold are due to the presence of abnormal proteins called cryoglobulins in the blood.

 - Kidney disease

-- Autoimmune diseases such as systemic lupus erythematosus, rheumatoid arthritis, and Sjögren syndrome
+- Autoimmune diseases such as systemic lupus erythematosus, rheumatoid arthritis, and Sjögren's syndrome

-- Diseases characterized by an increase in lymphocytes such as multiple myeloma, lymphoma and lymphoid leukemia
+- Cancers of immune cells such as multiple myeloma, lymphoma and lymphoid leukaemia

 - Disorders associated with inflammation of blood vessels (vasculitis)